 A quick gut-check first

 Sometimes visible veins are simply your body doing normal body things.
+It’s common to pause and wonder, why are my veins popping out, but the explanation is often surprisingly ordinary.
 Veins can look more prominent when:

 - You’ve just exercised